 Many controllers will have fairly cheap carbon track crossfaders, which aren’t the smoothest and most robust.
 The best DJ crossfaders today are magnetic (Rane Seventy-Two, Pioneer DJ DJM-S9) and capacitive (Innofader).
 They are accurate, last much longer than standard crossfaders, and have parameters (like tension adjustments) that can be tweaked.

-The Best Scratch DJ Controllers & Gear In 2023
+The Best Gear For Scratching In 2024

 1. Pioneer DJ DDJ-REV7